-HYDRILLA Hydrilla verticillata Hydrilla is a submerged herbaceous perennial plant with visibly serrated leaves that grow in whorls of three to eight, often five.
+HYDRILLA Hydrilla verticillata

+Hydrilla is a submerged herbaceous perennial plant with visibly serrated leaves that grow in whorls of three to eight, often five.
 Undersides of Hydrilla leaves can be spiny, and the midrib of each leaf is often reddish.
-Hydrilla can spread by seeds, tubers (which resemble tiny bulbs in the sediment, see top picture to the right), plant fragments, and turions (overwintering buds located on the stems).
-This invasive plant looks similar to American or Canadian waterweed (Elodea canadensis), a common native aquatic and aquariumplant, which has smooth leaves usually arranged in whorls of three and no tubers or turions.
-Hydrilla commonly inhabits freshwater lakes, ponds, rivers, impoundments, and canals.
-Hydrilla is shade-tolerant and can thrive in a wide range of nutrient conditions and depths.
-THREAT Hydrilla spreads quickly, and once established, forms dense stands that crowd out native species and disrupt aquatic habitats.
-Hydrilla can also clog waterways and restrict water flow, which may damage water control structures and inhibit recreational activities such as swimming, boating, and fishing.
-MANAGEMENT Mechanical removal can be effective only if all parts of the plant are removed, including the long-lasting tubers.
+Hydrilla can spread by seeds, tubers (which resemble tiny bulbs in the sediment, see top picture to the right), plant fragments, and turions (overwintering buds located on only if all parts of the plant are removed, including the long-lasting tubers.
 Herbicides and physical barriers, such as benthic mats, are also effective.
-Biological agents can also be a successful management strategy, although they are not widely used in NY.
+Biological agents can be a successful management strategy, although not widely used in NY.
 The best management strategy is prevention through education and stewardship.
-As this species is most commonly spread through fishing and boating equipment, it is important to use precautions such as cleaning, draining, and drying your boat and other aquatic equipment before moving to another water body.
+As this species is most commonly spread through fishing and boating equipment, it is important to use precautions such as cleaning, draining, and drying your boat and equipment before moving to another water body.